5 days in Alghero,

 Where to eat in Alghero?

-£ - Atlantide Pizzeria Bar - Delicious pizza as cheap as 6 euros along the seafront.
+£ - Atlantide Pizzeria Bar (pictured below) - Delicious pizza as cheap as 6 euros along the seafront.
 This restaurant provides a lively atmosphere with great staff, and our cheapest (and favourite) meal by far.

 ££ - Bella Napoli - A choice of inside or outside dining.
 The outside space is small but within one of Alghero's main squares.
 A friendly atmosphere with reasonable prices and extremely tasty food, e.g. Penne alle Bolognese, 11 euro.

 £££ - Miques de Mirall (pictured below) - Enjoy a classic Italian 3 course meal filled with seafood spaghetti, meat, and finally some tiramisu whilst admiring the sunset over the Castle walls.